content-left-bg.png

 Inquiry-based learning begins with a question, problem or idea.
 It involves children in planning and carrying out investigations, proposing explanations and solutions, and communicating their understanding of concepts in a variety of ways.
 Throughout the inquiry process, children observe, raise questions, and critique their practices.
 It is an approach that encourages collaboration and can be used effectively in a trans-disciplinary way or in most subject areas.

-If utilised effectively, possible characteristics may include: active, agentic, collaborative, creative, scaffolded.
+If utilised effectively, possible characteristics may include: active, agentic, collaborative, creative, and scaffolded.

 Inquiry learning unpacked